How to get to San Agustín?

 With an organized tour

-If you want to go to the Tatacoa Desert from Bogotá or Neiva, you can also go on an organized tour.
+If you want to go to the Tatacoa Desert from Bogotá or Neiva, you can also join an organized tour.
 Here you will find options for a tour from Bogotá and a tour with a local from Neiva

 Climate and best time to travel